awsugblr/emailrepo.awsugblr.in/README.md

-# emailrepo
+# emailrepo.awsugblr.in
-Basic email repository of AWSUGBLR contacts to act as a marketing guide.
+Basic email repository of AWSUGBLR contacts to act as a marketing/reachout guide.

-Made with HTML, JS, Python using MySQL and Lambda.
-S3 hosted static files, Route 53 and RDS (PostgreSQL)
+Made with HTML, JS, Python 3.x.
+S3 hosted static files, Route 53 for redirection, Lambda as business logic and RDS (PostgreSQL) as backend.